 Fresh Air with Terry Gross, the Peabody Award-winning weekday magazine of contemporary arts and issues, is one of public radio's most popular programs.
 Each week, nearly 4.5 million people listen to the show's intimate conversations broadcast on more than 450 National Public Radio (NPR) stations across the country, as well as in Europe on the World Radio Network.

-The New Yorker's Evan Osnos writes about the candidate's enduring quest to become president.
-He says Joe Biden has a different mindset today than he once had: "He's a man who is at peace."
+Evan Osnos talks about Joe Biden's enduring quest to become president.
+He says Biden has a different mindset today than he once had: "He's a man who is at peace."
+Originally broadcast Oct.
+27, 2020.

 Combine an intelligent interviewer with a roster of guests that, according to the Chicago Tribune, would be prized by any talk-show host, and you're bound to get an interesting conversation.
 Fresh Air interviews, though, are in a category by themselves, distinguished by the unique approach of host and executive producer Terry Gross.
 "A remarkable blend of empathy and warmth, genuine curiosity and sharp intelligence," says the San Francisco Chronicle.